MetanoKid/gdc-vault-scraper/README.md

 # GDC Vault Scraper

 So that time in the year comes again when the GDC Vault gets updated with the last conference's resources...
-And you think: _Woah, it would be awesome to have all of the links to these resources..._
+And you think: _Woah, it would be awesome to have all of the links to these resources in one file..._

 Introducing **GDC Vault Scraper**.